People > Alexander III the Great

 It was now decided among Alexander's top generals that they would hold off on any potential Persian invasion while the city of Tyre remain free and independent.
 Conquering this city-state would add a much needed maritime capacity to Alexanders ground based military force.

 In one of the most strategic actions of the ancient era, Alexander literally built a bridge to the island city and conquered it.
 You can read more about the Siege of Tyre here.
-After conquering the city of Tyre and the Phoenicians, Alexander was ready to move into Egypt.
+After conquering the city of Tyre and the Phoenicians, Alexander was ready to move into the satrapy of Egypt.

 The death of Alexander the Great is one of the ancient worlds greatest mysteries.

 In the aftermath of Alexander's untimely death a series of wars broke out in a power struggle that would last over forty years between Alexander's former friends and generals.
 Known as the Wars of the Diadochi, they fought to maintain control over various sections of the empire as Alexander left no legitimate male heir.
 These bloody wars were merely a continuation of Alexander's bloody conquest, it seemed this was all these men had ever known.
 In the end the result was three major kingdoms that would continue to expand Greek civilization throughout the ancient world.